 WooCommerce also has an unlimited number of products they can handle.
 Default product types that they offer include: Simple, Grouped, Virtual, Downloadable, External/Affiliate, and Variable.

-Both eCommerce platforms are comparable with the number of extension and plugin offerings that allow you to power up your store.
+Both eCommerce platforms are comparable with the number of extensions and plugins that allow you to power up your store.
 They both provide diversity with these, however, the difference usually comes in at their price point.
 Paid add-ons are generally cheaper and easier to install for WooCommerce than Magento.
 Since Magento is more complex, a developer is often needed to set these up and install them correctly.

 Either way, both eCommerce platforms can get your store to whatever point your heart desires - whether that is with built-in features, extensions, or plug-ins.
 And if these don’t provide you with what you’re looking for, a savvy developer can always build something custom to your specific needs.